maevecrossan/byte-battles/TESTING.md

 #### Game Features
-Regardless of screen size, the page displays the game board, two player tallies and a 'new game' button.
+Regardless of screen size, the page displays the game board, two-player tallies and a 'new game' button.
 The size of the screen affects how each element will be displayed as you will see below.

 ##### Game Board